Leoongera/ecommerce-sales-analysis/README.md

-#E-commerce Sales Analysis
+# E-commerce Sales Analysis
-Analyzing e-commerce transaction data to uncover sales trends, customer behavior, and business insights using Python.

-##Analyzing real-world e-commerce data to uncover revenue drivers and customer behavior patterns.
+Analyzing real-world e-commerce data to uncover revenue drivers and customer behavior patterns.

 ## Overview
 This project analyzes real-world e-commerce transaction data to uncover sales trends, customer behavior, and revenue drivers.
 The goal is to extract actionable insights that can help businesses improve decision-making, optimize product strategy, and increase revenue.

+## Dataset

+This project uses a real-world e-commerce dataset containing user interactions such as views, cart additions, and purchases.
+The dataset includes product categories, timestamps, and pricing information, enabling analysis of customer behavior and revenue trends.

 ---

-## What I Did
+## what I Did
 - Cleaned and preprocessed a large real-world e-commerce dataset
 - Converted and handled timestamp data for time-based analysis
 - Filtered customer actions (views, carts, purchases) to focus on revenue-generating behavior